peterhinch/micropython_ra8875/README.md

 The GUI uses `uasyncio` for scheduling and has been tested on Pyboard V1.1 and on Pyboard D. It has been updated for uasyncio V3 which is built-in to daily builds and will be included in release builds from V1.13.
+No knowledge of `uasyncio` is required to develop applications for the GUI.

 Supported hardware from Adafruit:
 [Controller board](https://www.adafruit.com/product/1590)
 [4.3 inch 480x272 TFT display](https://www.adafruit.com/product/1591)
 [5 inch 800x480 TFT](https://www.adafruit.com/product/1596)